Staff Induction and Training Template

 - have a high capacity to motivate others and provide positive leadership in relation to the certification.

 - understand the relationship between self-assessment, peer assessment and the final judgement of the assessor in making the awards.

 - be aware of where they can get additional support eg from the Technical Manager, Senior Account Manager, Chief Executive, Chief Moderator and Director of Administration.

 - be able to direct assessors to the resources available on the website that are optionally available to support their work and make them aware that any contributions that are to be shared with others are welcome.

-- Overview of the INGOT assessment scheme using the on-line course (1 hour)
+- Overview of the INGOT assessment scheme (1 hour)